PeterBengtson/Ooloi-docs/ADRs/0028-Hierarchical-Rendering-Pipeline.md

 ### Integrated STM and Claypoole Implementation

-The complete pipeline implementation is detailed in the [Four-Stage Pipeline Implementation](#four-stage-pipeline-implementation) section below, demonstrating full integration of STM transactions with Claypoole parallel processing and proper side effect handling.
+The complete pipeline implementation is detailed in the [Five-Stage Pipeline Implementation](#five-stage-pipeline-implementation) section below, demonstrating full integration of STM transactions with Claypoole parallel processing and proper side effect handling.

 ### Cancellation Flow